parandor/ros-service/README.md

-Challenge:
+# Challenge:

 The research team have developed a new locus_ai component for our robots to detect butterflies in real-time.
 Parameters for the butterfly model are available on from a web-service running in the cloud.

-How would you (in a few hours) extend the bringup to enable real-time reconfiguration of the detection system?
-What suggestions can you make for larger changes in the system architecture?
-How do your changes make the reconfiguration process smoother or more reliable?
+## How to Extend Bringup for Real-Time Reconfiguration

+1. **Enable Real-Time Reconfiguration**: Implement communication between the ROS 2 nodes and the web service to fetch updated parameters in real-time.

+2. **Dynamic Reconfiguration**: Integrate ROS 2's dynamic reconfigure package to allow nodes to adjust their behavior based on parameter updates.

+3. **Node Restart Mechanism**: Implement a mechanism for nodes to gracefully restart when necessary to apply new parameters.

+## Suggestions for Larger Changes in System Architecture

+1. **Decentralized Parameter Management**: Distribute parameter management across multiple nodes to reduce load and improve scalability.

+2. **Offline Parameter Caching**: Implement offline caching of parameters on robots to handle intermittent connectivity issues.

+3. **Edge Computing**: Explore edge computing solutions to offload parameter processing tasks from resource-constrained robots.

-Design Assumptions:
+# Design Assumptions:

-Assume that robots are resource constrained, battery powered, and on an unreliable wi-fi network.
+- Robots are resource constrained, battery powered, and on an unreliable Wi-Fi network.
-Assume that the Flask webserver is running in the cloud and the robots are running on a client network behind a NAT/firewall.
+- The Flask webserver is running in the cloud, and robots are behind a NAT/firewall in a client network.
+- Multiple robots are deployed in the client network.
+- A single robot will have hundereds of nodes that will be requiring parameters
-The client network will have multiple robots, for this scenario assume 2 robots are deployed.
+- The client network will have multiple robots.
+For this scenario assume 2 robots are deployed.

-Finally, a single robot will have hundereds of nodes that will be requiring parameters
+# Included Samples:

-Included within this folder is a sample ROS2 project as well as a Flask web-service to help get you started in your design.
-Please see the README on its execution.
+A sample ROS2 project and Flask web-service are provided.
+Please see the README for execution instructions.
-The sample contains a service that defaults with a "Hello World" parameter, as well as a launch.py file that injects a new parameter on launch.
-Please feel free to adjust this accordingly as you see fit.

-Guidelines:
+# Guidelines:

-1) Please do not go too overboard with your solution, however it should try and cover the main points.
+1. Please do not go too overboard with your solution, however it should try and cover the main points.
-2) Should ideally take a couple of hours.
+2. Aim for completion within a couple of hours.
-3) Provide some level explanation on your solution as well as how to run it.
+3. Provide explanation on the solution and how to run it.
-4) BONUS:
-    a) Leverage docker to setup/bring-up the individual nodes
+4. Bonus:
+    - Use Docker to set up and bring up individual nodes.
-    b) How would your design extend to support hundreds of robots on a client network
+    - Extend design to support hundreds of robots on a client network.

-Build:
+## Build:

 `docker build -t ros2_service_project .`

-Run:
+## Run:

 `docker run -it --rm ros2_service_project`